 Disclosure guidance for staff

-Please be aware that if you note anything down, you may be called as a witness if the student reports the incident to the police.
+Please be aware that if you ask a lot of questions regarding the incident, or note anything down, you may be called as a witness if the student reports the incident to the police.

 If a student sends a School an email reporting this in the context of an academic adjustment, such as deferred coursework submission, please reply to the email with sensitivity and include the following link: http://www.st-andrews.ac.uk/students/advice/personal/sexual-misconduct/.
 Copy Student Services into the email (firstname.lastname@example.org) and let the student know that someone from Student Services will contact them.